Decree 60/2023/ND-CP inspection of technical safety quality, environmental protection of imported cars

 In this Decree, the terms below are construed as follows:

-5. Vehicle type approval (VTA) certificate means a certificate of vehicle type approval according to UNECE or EC regulations (including safety and environmental protection documents).
+5. Vehicle type approval (VTA) certificate means a certificate of type approval for automobiles under regulations of the United Nations Economic Commission for Europe (UNECE) or European Commission (EC) (including also documents on safety and environmental protection).

-12. Automobiles of the same type mean automobiles with the same basic technical specifications in the factory release certificate and the same type approval number stated in the VTA according to the regulations of the United Nations Economic Commission for Europe (UNECE) or the European Commission (EC).
+12. Automobiles of the same type means automobiles that have the same basic technical specifications stated in their CoCs and the same type approval number as stated in their VTA certificates under regulations of the UNECE or EC.

 Chapter II

-PROCESSES AND PROCEDURES FOR INSPECTION AND CERTIFICATION OF TECHNICAL SAFETY QUALITY AND ENVIRONMENTAL PROTECTION
+CERTIFICATION OF TECHNICAL SAFETY AND ENVIRONMENTAL PROTECTION QUALITY

 1. An inspection registration dossier for imported automobiles must comprise:

-b) The information sheet of imported motor vehicles, made according to the form provided in Appendix IV to this Decree;
+b/ An information sheet of imported motor vehicles, made according to the form provided in Appendix IV to this Decree;

-dd) COP document issued to automobile manufacturers;
+dd/ The COP statement issued to the automobile manufacturer;

 2. An inspection registration dossier for imported parts and equipment must comprise:

-1. Submission of inspection registration dossiers
+1. Submission of an inspection registration dossier

-a) For imported automobiles
+a/ For imported automobiles

-b) For imported parts and equipment
+b/ For imported parts and equipment

-For types of parts and equipment that have been issued a notice of exemption from technical safety quality inspection of imported parts and equipment under this Decree, importers shall be exempted from opening inspection registration dossiers, but every 12 months, they must send a report on the import status of such part and equipment types to the inspection agency, using the form provided in Appendix VIII to this Decree for monitoring.
-The inspection agency has the right to conduct an extraordinary inspection of imported shipments when detecting violations relating to technical safety quality, or when there are complaints or denunciations related to the technical safety quality of imported parts and equipment.
+For types of parts and equipment that have been issued a notice of exemption from inspection of technical safety quality under this Decree, the importer may be exempted from opening an inspection registration dossier but once every 12 month have to send a report on the import of parts and equipment, made according to the form provided in Appendix VIII to this Decree, to the inspection agency for monitoring.
+The inspection agency may carry out unscheduled inspection of imported shipments when detecting technical safety quality violations or receiving complaints or denunciations about the technical safety quality of imported parts and equipment.

 2. Receipt of inspection registration dossiers